gayatrirajgor/SEI-project-2/README.md

 This was deployed via Netlify and can be accessed [here](https://final-space-project.netlify.app/).

 ## Brief 📃
-* Consume a public API
+* Build a React application that consumes a public API
 * The app should contain several components and include a router with several 'pages'.
 * Be deployed online